How to process RAW from 4k Micro Studio Camera?

 - to send 12-bit RAW SDI data from the camera to BMD framegrabber and then to PC or write it directly to external SSD with SDI connection

-The first approach relies on in-camera processing (FPGA-based image processing), so one can't expect high quality from such a debayer.
-On captured images we can easily see demosaicing artifacts which are common for bilinear debayer algorithms.
+The first approach relies on in-camera processing (FPGA-based image processing), so you just can't expect high quality from such a debayer.
+On captured images you can easily see demosaicing artifacts which are common for bilinear debayer algorithms.
 This is the reason why that mode of operation is not very good if you need to get high quality footage.
-This is very simple - to write processed data to external SSD, but there is a problem with image quality.
+This is very simple approach - just to write processed data to external SSD, but there will be a problem with image quality.

 How to process RAW SDI from Micro Studio Camera 4K

-- Capture 12-bit RAW and send it over 10-bit SDI to PC or to external recorder
+- Capture 12-bit RAW and send it over 10-bit SDI to BMD framegrabber at your PC or to external recorder

 - Record MOV video file with 12-bit RAW SDI data